 - Garnish with Parmesan shavings and extra pepper.

-Note: This alfredo sauce is not as thick and heavy as traditional alfredo.
+Note: This alfredo sauce is less thick and heavy than traditional alfredo.
 It's lighter and beautifully coats the pasta.

 Storing and reheating